ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ### Max fee {#maxfee}

-To execute a transaction on the network, users are can specify a maximum limit they are willing to pay for their transaction to be executed.
+To execute a transaction on the network, users can specify a maximum limit they are willing to pay for their transaction to be executed.
 This optional parameter is known as the `maxFeePerGas`.
 For a transaction to be executed the, max fee must exceed the sum of the base fee and the tip.
 The transaction sender is refunded the difference between the max fee and the sum of the base fee and tip.

 ### Calculating fees {#calculating-fees}